-Outlined business developments and standardisation needs were driving factors for the elaboration of this digitalisation masterplan under the responsibility of the fairway authorities.
+Outlined business developments and standardisation needs were driving factors for the elaboration of this digitalisation masterplan.
 New applications are developed by the industry in increasingly shorter cycles which may require regulation by the authorities concerning rules to comply with a corporate automatisation and safety approach.

-The DIWA masterplan was elaborated using a cumulative approach based on 3 crucial complementary activities, namely business developments (activity 2), technological developments (activity 3) and facilitators (activity 4).
+The DIWA Masterplan was elaborated using a cumulative approach based on 3 crucial complementary activities, namely business developments (activity 2), technological developments (activity 3) and facilitators (activity 4).

 The activities and sub activities in DIWA were managed by employees (or delegated expert consultants) of the participating countries.
-The sub activities (SuAcs) were manned by experts from the different countries to get the best possible overview.
+The sub activities were staffed by experts from the different countries to get the best possible overview.
 Also, external experts and business representatives have been involved by way of interviews.

-The DIWA masterplan was written by a core group of experts that also participated in all underlying sub activities and monitored the progress and most essential results to establish a 'linking pin' and enable an efficient elaboration of the DIWA masterplan.
+The DIWA Masterplan was written by a core group of experts that also participated in all underlying sub activities and monitored the progress and most essential results to establish a 'linking pin' and enable an efficient elaboration of the Masterplan DIWA.
 The main objective was to elaborate actionable topics and measures based on the recommendations outlined by the sub activities as well as to close identified gaps in the recommendations.
-All findings were subsequently presented to main Stakeholders to discuss and incorporate and reflect their feedback in the final results.
+All findings were subsequently presented to main stakeholders to discuss and incorporate and reflect their feedback in the final results.